THOTIACORP/strong_vivarium/README.md

 | `val_loss`     | 0.      | **0.** ✅ |
 | `val_accuracy` | 0.| 0.      |

-&gt;### ⚠️ **Attention: note images are converted to grayscale** &gt;
+>### ⚠️ **Attention: note images are converted to grayscale**
+>
-&gt;While the database derives multiple color models from images with their respective masks, we convert the thermal images to grayscale to remove artificial color information, align with sensor outputs, reduce noise, and improve model accuracy and efficiency.
+>While the database derives multiple color models from images with their respective masks, we convert the thermal images to grayscale to remove artificial color information, align with sensor outputs, reduce noise, and improve model accuracy and efficiency.
 Segmentation is one thing, thermal analysis is another; here, we segment thermal images regardless of the sensor or thermal sensor configuration.

 ### 🔄 **Thermal Image Preprocessing: Grayscale Conversion**